etxebe/protractor-html-reporter/README.md

             };
             new HTMLReport().from('xmlresults.xml', testConfig);
         });
-     },
+     }
      ```

-* In order to obtain results in xml file you can use 'jasmine-reporters' module:
+* In order to obtain results in xml file you can use [jasmine-reporters](https://www.npmjs.com/package/jasmine-reporters) module:

     ```javascript
     var jasmineReporters = require('jasmine-reporters');